-Check out more Easter Garden ideas on Pinterest or at https://godventure.co.uk/news/easter-gardens/
+Check out more Easter Garden ideas on Pinterest or at https://godventure.co.uk/no-grow-easter-gardens/ aware of the dangers), alternatively light a candle to remind you of Jesus, Light of the World.

 Celebrating: He's not here, He has risen!